Muammar the Mutable:

-Keeping the dualistic, mutable nature of the sign of Gemini in mind, it is only now that I am realizing the images and information I had been given by the American news media over the last 4 decades about Muammar Gaddafi were near completely one sided at the most extreme pole of negativity.
-Whenever the American media relayed any information about the Libyan leader, it was delivered with a sense of insidious foreboding, sprinkled with overtones of pure evil.
+Keeping the dualistic, mutable nature of the sign of Gemini in mind, it is only now that I am realizing the images and information I had been given by the American news media over the last four decades about Muammar Gaddafi were almost completely one sided at the most extreme pole of negativity.
+Whenever the American media relayed any information about the Libyan leader, anything said about Gaddafi by this country’s news broadcasts was delivered with a sense of insidious foreboding, sprinkled with overtones of pure evil.

 At the height of his most negative portrayal by the American press in the 1980’s during the Reagan Administration, Gaddafi was dubbed “the most dangerous man in the world” by Newsweek in July of 1981.
 Ronald Reagan himself bestowed Libya’s leader with a title of negative distinction that hinted of mental instability when the American President called the North African, “the mad dog of the Middle East“.

 In describing this period of vilification against Gaddafi otherwise known as the 1980’s, I was pleased to find Wikipedia incorporating an adjective indicative of the planetary ruler of Gemini, the planet whose domain of influence includes the very concept of Mutability, itself, Mercury: